 Although platinum occurs as grains and nuggets in the alluvial sands of many rivers, there is no evidence of its discovery or use by ancient peoples.

 Charles Wood, a metallurgist and assayer, found platinum in Cartagena in New Spain and took it to Jamaica, then in 1741 sent some of it to his relative, Dr. Brownrigg.
-In 1750 Dr. Brownrigg presented his findings of these specimens to the Royal Society of London.
-The exhibit included the ore as found in Nature, as the purified metal, the fused metal, and a sword with a pummel made partly of platinum.
+In 1750 Dr Brownrigg presented his findings of these specimens to the Royal Society of London.
+The exhibit included the ore as found in Nature, the purified metal, the fused metal, and a sword with a pummel made partly of platinum.

 From the very beginnings of modern industry, the inherent characteristics of platinum - its high melting point combined with its exceptional resistance to corrosion - opened up fields for its application and gave it a unique place in the history of research and invention.